 Within any company, big or small, you want to lower your costs by all means.
 By telecommuting, it can reduce your operating costs.
 For example; office supplies, equipment, furniture, electricity, food and coffee supplies, office space/rent and more.

 It can also reduce the cost for your employees such as tolls, petrol, car insurance and maintenance, coffee/lunch and parking/public transport fees.

 Keeps the older generation in the workplace.

 Within Australia, the retirement age isn’t slowing down.
 Most Australians are retiring past 70 years of age.
-With the average life expectancy increasing and the cost of living to jump, many elderly individuals are surpassing the expected period of retirement.
+The average life expectancy is increasing and the cost of living always jumping.
+Many elderly individuals are also surpassing the expected period of retirement.

 Help in keeping older generations in the workplace by offering them to work remotely from home.
 Remember that any full-time employee who has worked for your company for 12 months and is over 55 years of age can request for this, under Fair Work accordances.

 Reduces employee turnover.

 A 2018 survey from the Australian HR Institute (AHRI) found more than half of millennial age employees (57%) leave their employer each year.
 With a 32% increase in staff turnover within Australian organisations, you can see how companies would want to figure out what their employees need to stay.